Notamify May 2026 Product Update: Affected Elements V2, Profiles, Timeline and Skymerse

 NOTAM schedules are not only about when a NOTAM is active.
 They are about what is affected during that window.
 The new Affected Element Timeline brings structured affected elements directly into Notamify Timeline.
 As far as we know, no NOTAM product has done this before.

-If a schedule-heavy NOTAM affects a TMA, CTR, tower service, runway, taxiway, aerodrome service, or operating condition, Notamify can show the affected element next to the relevant time block.
-That makes it easier to answer: is this restriction active during my operation, and which part of the operation does it affect?
+For schedule-heavy NOTAMs, Notamify can show the affected item next to the relevant time block.
+That makes it easier to answer whether a restriction is active during the planned operation.

 Affected Element Timeline showing scheduled affected elements